 It’s that time of year again!
 The highlight of autumn has to be Halloween.
 Who doesn’t love the candy, the scares, and the fun parties?
 With all of the events going on in mid to late October, sometimes parents and kids alike can forget the one thing that they need the most this time of year…a costume.

-If you are one of these people here are a few ideas for a last minute costume:
+If you are one of these people, or your child has suddenly changed their mind here are a few ideas for a last minute halloween costume for your child.

 This is an easy and classic costume for boys or for girls.
 All you have to do is head down to your local department or farm store and purchase a pair of children’s size overalls, a flannel shirt, and a straw or cowboy hat.

 If you want to make it a little more unique cut out some cool shapes from a few pieces of felt paper and pin them on the overalls in different places with a few safety pins.
 Also, a little bit of face paint can also spice up the costume a little bit too!
 This is both easy to make happen and most of the costume can be worn again!

 This one can be a lot of fun creating!
 Your kid probably has a pair of basic black pants somewhere in their dresser or closet.
 Then all you need is a black and white striped shirt and a black winter hat or black ski mask and they are good to go!

 This is not only a silly but very simple to throw together at the very last minute and it will also keep your child nice and warm while they are out trick-or-treating.
 Extra points if you can find a canvas bag to draw a dollar sign on for them to collect their loot in (candy not cash)!

 Got some toilet paper?
 Good!
 To start, have your kid dress in black from head to toe.
 Next, have them raise their arms up in front of them.